NYC, New York

 “That’s the problem with perfectionists.”
 She picks up the remote to flip through, stopping on an old comedy.

-An IM message pops onto my screen, and I glance at it.
+An instant message pops onto my screen, and I glance at it.

 Iceman: Hey girl.
 Wut’s up?